tmoens/tennis-canada-stats-server/README.md

 database used to support the Tennis Canada Calendar application.

 #### Notes
 This is very much an ad-hoc job.
-The main purpose is to give a stand-alone database for the Tennis Canada Calendar application to use to present its web pages.
+The main purpose is to maintain a stand-alone database for the Tennis Canada Calendar application to use to present its web pages.

 The Calendar app originally read the stats database directly.
 Of course, it should have used an API, but at the time there was no one to develop an API and so SQL calls were made.
-Though practical, it was a horrible decision because it meant that if this system changed its database, Calendar application might go down.
+Though practical, it was a horrible decision because it meant that if this system changed its database, the Calendar application might go down.
 So, a decision was made to have a program extract data from the stats database and populate the calendar database as a way to decouple changes.
-Of course this means that id the stats database changes, the updateCalendarDatabase code has to be checked to see if it is affected.
+Of course this means that if the stats database changes, the updateCalendarDatabase code has to be checked to see if it is affected.